Buyer’s Remorse—it’s something we’ve all experienced at some point in our lives.

 Paul Millerd quit a fancy, lucrative career at a big-name leadership consulting firm.

-He embraced the digital nomad life, then self-published a book that’s sold over 20,000 copies within its first year.
+He embraced the digital nomad life, then self-published a book called The Pathless Path that’s sold over 20,000 copies within its first year.
 He’s way happier, way more fulfilled, and is legitimately improving peoples’ lives by showing them there’s another way to go about life—what he calls the “pathless path,” which is also the name of his book.

 On his podcast, he’s also had amazing guests recently like Derek Sivers and Kevin Kelly—opportunities he attracted by “quitting” the path he was originally on.